richmondu/libfaceid/README.md

 - Only 1 face per frame is detected.
 - Face is expected to be within a certain location (inside a fixed box or circular region).
 - Detection of faces will be triggered by a user action - clicking some button.
 (Not automatic detection).
+- Face alignment may not be helpful as users can be enforced or directed to have his face inside a fixed box or circular region so face is already expected to be aligned for the most cases.
+But if adding this feature does not affect speed performance, then face alignment ahould be added if possible.
 - Should verify if face is alive via anti-spoofing techniques against picture-based attacks, video-based attacks and 3D mask attacks.
+Two popular example of liveness detection is counting of eye blinks and dectecting smile.

 #### Face Encoding/Embedding